 - This was fixed for the Black Ops series by adding the flak jacket perk making grenades next to useless.

 - The perks have this problem too.
 The ones that specifically enhanced your ability for direct shootouts were much more usable than the others since... that's what the multiplayer consists of in general.
 While specific combinations of them could be more useful than the direct ones alone, it didn't stop those ones being the perks most chosen.

 - The Double Tap perk.
 The Stopping Power perk increased the damage of bullet by 40%, generally making bullets take one bullet less to kill.
 Double Tap made weapons fire faster.
 On slow-firing weapons, Double Tap allows you to fire again much quicker.
 On semi-automatic weapons, Double Tap pretty much does nothing.
 For automatic weapons that do 30 damage on average, they are equal in killing speed.
 On automatic weapons that do more, Stopping Power kills a bit faster.
-However, increasing the fire rate allows increases recoil and the chance on wasting shots on automatic weapons.
-Needless to say, with the popularity of automatics, Double Tap was used rarely.
+However, increasing the fire rate allows increases recoil and the chance of wasting shots on automatic weapons.
+Needless to say, with the popularity of fast-firing automatics, Double Tap was rarely used.

 - Call of Duty 2 and World at War. both suffer from brutal gaps in weapon effectiveness, since they're set during the second world war.
 Each country's weapon set includes bolt-action rifles, semiautomatic carbines, and fully automatic submachine guns.
 The submachine guns are by far the most used and useful, as the rifles are nearly impossible to use and the semiautomatics just don't have enough firepower to compete.

 - This is intentionally used in many servers that implement anti-spamming measures.
 The end result is that a maximum quota for how many players can spawn with each weapon is in place, meaning that there's mostly bolt-action, some semi-auto and automatic, and just a few rockets and flamethrowers.